RoboSense-LiDAR/rslidar_sdk/README.md

 ### 3.1 ROS

-If use rslidar_sdk in ROS environment, ROS related libraries need to be installed.
+To run rslidar_sdk in ROS environment, ROS related libraries need to be installed.

-Ubuntu 16.04 - ROS kinetic desktop-full
+**Ubuntu 16.04**: ros-kinetic-desktop-full

-Ubuntu 18.04 - ROS melodic desktop-full
+**Ubuntu 18.04**: ros-melodic-desktop-full

-Installation： please refer to  http://wiki.ros.org
+**Installation**: please refer to  http://wiki.ros.org

-**If you install ROS kinetic desktop-full or ROS melodic desktop-full，then the correspond PCL and Boost  will be installed at the same time.
+If you install ros-kinetic-desktop-full or ros-melodic-desktop-full， the corresponding PCL and Boost  will be installed at the same time.
 It will bring you a lot of convenience since you don't need to handle the version confliction.
-Thus, its highly recommanded to install ROS  desktop-full**.
+Thus, **it's highly recommanded to install ros-distro-desktop-full**.

 ### 3.2 ROS2

 If use rslidar_sdk in ROS2 environment, ROS2 related libraries need to be installed.

-Ubuntu 16.04 - Not support
+**Ubuntu 16.04**: Not supportted

-Ubuntu 18.04 - ROS2 eloquent desktop
+**Ubuntu 18.04**: ROS2 eloquent desktop

-Installation: please refer to https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/
+**Installation**: please refer to https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/

 **Note!
-Please avoid to install ROS and ROS2 in one computer at the same time!
-This may cause confliction!
+Please avoid installing ROS and ROS2 on the same computer!
+This may cause conflict!
 Also you may need to install Yaml manually.**

 ### 3.3 Yaml(Essential)

 version: >= v0.5.2

-*If installed ROS desktop-full, this part can be ignored*
+*If ros-distro-desktop-full is installed, this section can be skipped*

 Installation: